Vivek-04022001/documentation/docs/contributing/first-time.md

 1.  **Never ask to be assigned to an issue.**
     Instead you may post a comment to claim it, if no one else has claimed it (see {ref}`Avoid duplicate effort <mistake-2-label>`).
     For example, "I am working on this issue in pull request #123."
-    You do not need to ask to be assigned to, or to work on, an open issue.
+    You don't need to ask to be assigned to, or to work on, an open issue.
     As in any open source software project, you can start work on open issues at your convenience.
     Privileged team members may ignore or delete comments asking to be assigned to an issue.